superdesk/web-publisher/docs/contributing/code/patches.rst

 As long as you have items in the todo-list, please prefix the pull request title with "[WIP]".

-In the pull request description, give as much details as possible about your changes (don't hesitate to give code examples to illustrate your points).
+In the pull request description, give as much detail as possible about your changes (don't hesitate to give code examples to illustrate your points).
 If your pull request is about adding a new feature or modifying an existing one, explain the rationale for the changes.
 The pull request description helps the